MiggyMike/YouTriedIt/README.md

 ### __What to expect__

-* As a use you should be able to enter a type of dish or base and find a recipe to cook.
+* As a user you will receive random recipes at the click of a button

-* As a user you will receive all the ingredients and measurement
+* With each recipe, as a user you will be provided cook-time, servings, ingredients, and instructions

-* As a user you will receive the amount of time to cook the recipe
+* As a user, you will commit to your recipe and the next and ENJOY!

 ___